-The Shed continues to be a busy place with members working on woodwork, metalwork, art works and mechanical projects.
-With the Mens Shed being open for members each morning from 9.00am to 12.00pm every Monday, Wednesday, Friday and Saturday, and the Community Visitors Day each Thursday.
-Additional to the work times each week members can visit the Shed to play Pool each Friday morning from 11.00am.
-During these times the Shop is open to sell the numerous products that are produced at the Shed.
+The Shed continues to be a busy place with members Projects the Shed are working on include: setting up a working on woodwork, metalwork, art works and car hoist to enable members to work on their vehicles, mechanical projects.
+With the Mens Shed being open and improvement of the workshop areas. for members each morning from 9.00am to 12.00pm every Monday, Wednesday, Friday and Saturday, and Visitors are always welcome to visit the Shed to meet the Community Visitors Day each Thursday.
+Additional members and drop off projects they may want the Shed to the work times each week members can visit the Shed members to carry out for them. to play Pool each Friday morning from 11.00am.
+During these times the Shop is open to sell the numerous Again thanks to the owners of the Augusta Bakery for products that are produced at the Shed. your morning tea food donations.